foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD06-Extending-the-Actor-class.md

     if (actorData.type !== 'npc') return;

     // Make modifications to data here.
-For example: const data = actorData.data;
+For example: const systemData = actorData.system;
-    data.xp = (data.cr * data.cr) * 100;
+    systemData.xp = (systemData.cr * systemData.cr) * 100;
   }
 ```

 As with the previous method, we're starting out by checking the actor type and exiting early if needed.
 From there, we're doing a simple calculation to create a new `xp` property in the actor's data.
-This would be accessible on the actor at `actor.data.data.xp`.
+This would be accessible on the actor at `actor.system.xp`.

 ## Actor#getRollData()